-E. The roof covering and area below must be walked on and damages may occur.
-This includes consequential damage that may arise later. damage to attached gutters. wiring, patio and awning covers, solar heating panels and related plumbing.
+E. The roof covering and the area below must be walked on, and damages may occur.
+This includes consequential damage that may arise later, damage to attached gutters, wiring, patio and awning covers, solar heating panels and related plumbing.
 In the case of most tile roofs, THERE IS ALWAYS SOME DAMAGE.
 Although the utmost care will be utilized, we can assume no liability for such damages.

-G. During the tenting process, antennas and/or satellite dishes may be covered, moved or taken down.
-Normally, we request that these items be removed prior to the fumigation.
+G. During the tenting process, antennas and satellite dishes may be covered, moved or taken down.
+Normally, we request that these items be removed before the fumigation.
 However, if left in place, we can assume no liability for any damages that occur or more likely any adjustments that must be made to the antenna or satellite dish to improve reception.

 H. Due to the fragile nature in which mobile homes are constructed, some damage may occur to carports, roof rails, roofs, or siding.
 Although utmost care will be taken, we can assume no liability for such damages.

 I. All exterior doors (including water heater cabinets) must be lockable.
 If no hasp or other interior/exterior locking device exists, state law requires nailing these doors shut.
 If no other adequate locking means is provided, and the fumigation licensee is required to nail a door shut, we assume no liability for resulting damages to include those to the door and doorjamb.